aupac/ember-aupac-typeahead/README.md

 # ember-aupac-typeahead

-An [typeahead.js](https://twitter.github.io/typeahead.js/) autocomplete for ember.
+A [typeahead.js](https://twitter.github.io/typeahead.js/) autocomplete for ember.
  - supports any datasource let it be local or remote.
  - explicit support for ember-data via the `aupac-ember-data-typeahead` component.
  - very customisable to meet your needs.